andreghl/stats/regress.md

 date: "May 20th, 2024"
 output:
   tufte::tufte_html: default
 bibliography: references.bib
-      csl: biomed-central.csl

 ---

 ## Introduction

 The first step in this project is to create the data generating process that the function will estimate.
 This is done by specifying a random variable $X$ and creating another variable, called the dependent variable, that will be a function of that random variable, written as $Y = f(X)$.

-In order to match the standard litterature in my courses, a capital letter $X_{i}$ will denote a random variable while it realization will be denoted by a small letter $x_{i}$.
+In order to match the standard literature in my courses, a capital letter $X_{i}$ will denote a random variable while it realization will be denoted by a small letter $x_{i}$.

 The independent variable will be a normally distributed variable with the following mean and variance $X_{i} \backsim N(3, \sqrt{2})$.
 The dependent variable $Y$ will depend on $X$ according to this equation: